sumed-h/Group-3/README.md

 ## Conclusion

    In conclusion we recomend that Zillow continues to use their current model.
-Get more data on macro factors to better the predictive abilities of their model.
+The model they currenly use has an error rate of 2.3%.
+Our model had an error rate near 40%.
+The lack of homoskedasity and linear correlation suggests that linear regression models are not a good fit for this problem.
+Further infomation would help as well.
+Getting data about income in the area, population trends, and a myraid of other factors would reduce model error.